Hacker News Reader: Top @ 2026-02-04 13:19:11 (UTC)

 Article Summary (Model: gpt-5-mini-2025-08-07)

-The Gist: AliSQL is Alibaba’s MySQL 8.0.44 fork that embeds DuckDB as a native columnar storage engine and adds a built-in vector storage/index (HNSW) for high‑dimensional ANN.
-The goal is to let teams reuse MySQL connections, binlog/replication and tooling while routing analytical and vector queries to a columnar/vector engine underneath.
-The repository contains a DuckDB quick‑start, build instructions, notes on replication/consistency, and a roadmap covering DDL, recovery, and replication optimizations.
+The Gist: AliSQL is Alibaba’s MySQL 8.0.44 fork that embeds DuckDB as a native columnar storage engine and adds a built-in vector storage/index (HNSW up to 16,383 dims).
+The goal is to let teams run analytical and ANN workloads from the familiar MySQL surface—clients, tooling, and replication—without standing up a separate analytics cluster.
+The repo includes DuckDB quick‑start docs, build instructions, and a roadmap for DDL/replication/RTO improvements; it’s released under GPL‑2.0.

 Key Claims/Facts: